Renault Taxi de la Marne

 The Renault Type AG, commonly referred to as the Renault Taxi de la Marne or Marne Taxi is a hackney carriage automobile manufactured by the French automaker Renault from 1905 to 1910.
 The name Taxi de la Marne was not used until the outbreak of World War I, when the fleet of Paris taxis was requisitioned by the French Army to transport troops from Paris to the First Battle of the Marne in early September 1914.
-It was also the first taxi that manufactured by Renault.
+It was also the first taxi manufactured by Renault.

 Production and sales

 It was the first car produced after Marcel Renault's death in 1903, along with another four models.
 The vehicle was produced in Renault's 22000 m2 assembly plant in Billancourt.

 A car-rental company in Paris ordered 1,500 cars in 1905 as a result of a recent invention that automatically calculated how much the passenger had to pay, the taximeter.
 By 1907, Renault had sold over 3,000 Type AGs, with exports to Argentina, the United Kingdom, and the United States.
 Approximately 1,100 vehicles were shipped to London to serve as taxi cabs.